kiboschool/course-programming-2/src/lessons/course-projects.md

 > **[Submit a link using this form](https://forms.gle/UbWLpo86JsWxrpNe9)**

-- You are welcome to log practice that is not one of the exercises listed on the practice page.
+- You are welcome to log work that is not one of the exercises listed on the page.
 - You can submit a link to a github repo or a replit.
 Make sure sure the link is accessible.

 Your entry in the log will count for credit as long as it: